 What are the best hours to see the Northern Lights in Iceland?

-In September, night descends at around 9:00 p.m. in the evening and the night turns dark.
+In late August and into September, night descends at around 9:00 p.m. in the evening and the sky turns dark.
 As time moves towards the month of December, the darkness sets in earlier, at around 7:00 p.m.
 And eventually, around 5:00 p.m.
-From December 21st, the time of night starts to move back later in the evening, until it reaches 9:30 p.m., again in March.
+From December 21st, the time of night starts to move back later in the evening, until it reaches 9:30 p.m., again in March and April.
 In recent years, we have followed the forecast of Northern Lights and have often photographed the Northern Lights, the Aurora Borealis, by visiting various places near Reykjavík, the capital of Iceland and around the country.
 It is our experience that the time between 9:00 p.m. and midnight is an excellent time to see the Northern Lights.
 Often, the time between 9:00 p.m. and 11:30 p.m. is the best and most interesting.
 If the conditions are right, you are almost certain to get a glimpse of the Northern Lights or even better, you will get to see a spectacular show in the sky within that period.
 If you have time and if you are traveling to Iceland only to see the Northern Lights, it is usually a good idea to hang out and see if the show continues until 3:00 a.m.
 So, if the forecast is right and you don’t see the Northern Lights in the evening, it is quite likely that you will not see them after midnight.

 Although this magnificent phenomenon in the sky can be seen in Reykjavík, it is always much better to go outside the city,